ZXL Clean Water Self-Priming Centrifugal Pump

 Maintenance and Service

-A. Rolling bearings: After long-term operation, when the bearings are worn to a certain extent, they must be replaced.
+A. Roller Bearings: After long-term operation, when the bearings are worn to a certain extent, they must be replaced.

-C. Mechanical seal: If the mechanical seal does not leak, it generally does not need to be disassembled for inspection.
-If serious leakage occurs at the drain port at the lower end of the bearing housing, the mechanical seal should be disassembled and inspected.
-When disassembling and assembling the mechanical seal, handle it with care, keep the mating surfaces clean, protect the mirror surfaces of the stationary and rotating rings, and avoid impacts.
-Leakage caused by the mechanical seal is mainly due to scratching of the lapped mirror surfaces.
-The remedy is to lap the end faces again to restore the mirror surface.
-Another cause of leakage is improper installation, deformation, or aging of the O-ring (or buffer pad).
-In this case, the O-ring must be adjusted or replaced and reassembled.
+C. Mechanical Seals: If the mechanical seal is not leaking, it generally does not require disassembly for inspection.
+If there is severe leakage from the drain hole at the bottom of the bearing housing, disassemble and inspect the mechanical seal.
+When disassembling and assembling the mechanical seal, be cautious and keep the material surfaces clean, protecting the mirror surfaces of the stationary and rotating rings, and avoid impact.
+Leaks caused by mechanical seals are often due to scratches on the mirror surface.
+The solution is to re-polish the surface.
+Another cause of leakage is improper installation, deformation, or aging of the O-ring (or buffer plate).
+In such cases, the O-ring should be adjusted or replaced and reassembled.

-A. Remove the motor or disengage the coupling.
+A. Motor Disassembly: Disassemble the motor or disconnect the coupling.

-B. Remove the bearing housing assembly, check the radial clearance between the impeller and the front wear ring, and check whether the impeller nut is loose.
+B. Bearing Housing Inspection: Remove the bearing housing and inspect the radial clearance between the impeller and front wear ring, and check if the impeller nut is loose.

-C. Unscrew the impeller nut and pull out the impeller, then check the radial clearance between the impeller and the rear seal ring.
+C. Impeller Disassembly: Unscrew the impeller nut and remove the impeller, then check the radial clearance between the impeller and the rear seal ring.

-D. Loosen the set screws of the mechanical seal and pull out the rotating part of the mechanical seal.
-Check the contact condition of the end faces of the rotating and stationary rings, and check the sealing condition of the O-ring (or buffer pad).
+D. Mechanical Seal Disassembly: Loosen the fixed screws of the mechanical seal, pull out the rotating part, check the contact condition of the rotating and fixed rings, and check the sealing condition of the O-ring (or buffer plate).

-E. Unscrew the coupling fixing nut and pull out the coupling.
+E. Coupling Disassembly: Unscrew the coupling fixing nut and remove the coupling.

-F. Remove the bearing end cover and take out the bearings from the pump shaft.
+F. Bearing Removal: Remove the bearing end cover and take out the bearings from the pump shaft.

 Installation

-1. When the pump is directly coupled to the motor, attention must be paid to the concentricity between the pump shaft and the motor output shaft.
-The accuracy of installation has a great influence on the smooth operation and service life of the pump, so the installation and alignment must be carried out carefully.
+1. Alignment Check: When the pump is directly coupled with the motor, ensure the concentricity between the pump shaft and motor output shaft.
+Installation accuracy significantly impacts the smooth operation and lifespan of the pump, so careful installation and alignment are essential.

-2. The pump coupling must be firmly fastened with bolts and the nuts must be locked to prevent them from loosening, otherwise axial movement of the impeller and mechanical failure may occur.
+2. Pump Joint Tightening: The pump joints must be securely fixed with bolts, and the nuts must be locked to prevent loosening, as this may cause axial movement of the impeller and potentially result in mechanical failure.

-A: The installation height of the suction inlet must not exceed 3.5 m.
-Where conditions permit, the suction inlet should be as far below the lowest water level of the storage tank as possible, and the length of the suction pipeline should be minimized with fewer elbows.
-This helps shorten the self-priming time and improve self-priming performance.
+A. The installation height of the suction inlet should not exceed 3.5 meters.
+If conditions allow, the suction inlet should be placed as low as possible below the minimum water level of the storage tank, and the length of the suction pipe should be minimized, reducing elbows.
+This will shorten the self-priming time and enhance self-priming performance.

-B: Valves, flanges, and other components in the suction pipeline must be strictly prevented from air leakage or liquid leakage.
-There must be no air leakage in the suction pipeline.
+B. Valves, flanges, and other components of the suction pipe must be strictly sealed to prevent air leakage or liquid leakage.

-D: The suction pipeline and discharge pipeline must have their own supports.
-The pump itself must not bear the load of the pipelines.
+D. The suction and discharge pipelines must each have their own support.
+The pump must not bear the load of the pipes.

-5. During installation, the static grounding resistance of the pump and pipelines must meet the specified requirements.
+5. Static Grounding Resistance Check: During installation, ensure that the static grounding resistance of the pump and pipe meets the specified requirements.

-6. During installation, strictly check that the static grounding resistance of the pump casing and pipelines meets the specified requirements.
+6. Installation Check: During installation, check the electrostatic resistance of the pump casing and pipe to ensure it meets the required standards.

-7. Align the installation gap and concentricity of the pump coupling and motor coupling.
-The allowable deviation in non-concentricity is 0.1 mm.
-Any height difference between the pump shaft and motor shaft can be adjusted by inserting copper or iron shims under the base.
+7. Coupling Adjustment: Adjust the installation clearance and concentricity of the pump coupling and motor coupling.
+The permissible deviation for concentricity is 0.1 mm.
+Any height difference between the pump shaft and motor shaft can be adjusted by inserting copper or iron shims beneath the base.

-8. After the unit has actually run for 3–4 hours, perform a final inspection.
-If there is no abnormal phenomenon, the installation is considered satisfactory.
-During the test run, check the bearing temperature.
-The temperature of the bearing housing should not exceed 70°C.
+8. Final Check: After the pump has been running for 3-4 hours, perform a final inspection.
+If there are no abnormalities, the installation is considered satisfactory.
+During the test run, check the bearing temperature, which should not exceed 70°C.

-9. For pumps whose bearing housing is equipped with a cooling chamber, the cooling water connections are designed for rubber or plastic hoses with an inner diameter of Φ12 mm.
+9. Cooling Water Connection: For pumps equipped with cooling chambers for bearing temperature control, connect cooling water through rubber or plastic hoses with an inner diameter of Φ12 mm.
 The thread size is M12×1.25.

-10. If a check valve is installed in the discharge pipeline and air cannot be smoothly discharged during self-priming, a small vent pipe and valve should be installed at the discharge port of the pump.
+10. Vent Pipe Installation: If a check valve is installed on the discharge pipeline and air cannot be vented smoothly during self-priming, install a small vent pipe and valve on the pump’s discharge port.

 We offer OEM and ODM services, including customized materials, different voltage and frequency motors, special flange standards, customized colors, logo printing and export-oriented packaging solutions to meet various project requirements.